gollum18/jchain/README.txt

 Language Used: Java

-Note: Alongside this documentation, you should have received the following classes (as Java source code):
+Note: Alongside this documentation, you should have received the following classes (as Java source code found inside the src folder with the following filepaths):
-- BC.java
+- jchain/bc/BC.java
-- BCUtil.java
+- jchain/util/BCUtil.java
-- Block.java
+- jchain/bc/Block.java
-- Header.java
+- jchain/bc/Header.java
-- MerkleTree.java
+- jchain/util/MerkleTree.java
-- TestBC.java
+- jchain/TestBC.java
-- Transaction.java
+- jchain/bc/Transaction.java

 While I feel that the documentation contained in each source file should be able to speak to the class itself.
 A brief overview of each class is presented here: